NJJeus/AliMarko/README.md

 AliMarko is designed to automate essential analysis steps for viral sequence data processing.
 It combines read alignment to viral reference genomes and Hidden Markov Models (HMM) with futher phylogenetic analysis (see Fig.1).

-AliMarko recieve FATQ files and creates an easy-to-read HTML reports.
+AliMarko recieve FASTQ files and creates an easy-to-read HTML reports.

 A sample HTML report contains tabular and graphical representations of alignment to all sequences from a reference database and HMM analysis (see Fig.2)

 A multisample HTML report contains tabular results and heatmaps for alignment to a reference database and HMM analyzis (see Fig.3)

-The pipeline can process several FASTQ files in parallel due using of Snakemake.
+The pipeline can process several FASTQ files (samples) in parallel due using of Snakemake.

 ## Fig. 1.
 Commmon scheme
 1. Receive FASTQ files through the pipeline.